factorial-io/entity_scaffolder/README.md

 It reads the configuration from yaml files and creates appropriate feature files and preprocess functions.

+## For Drupal 8 and above
+Check out https://github.com/factorial-io/phab-entity-scaffolder/ project for drupal 8 and above.

 ## Documentation

 A detailed documentation is hosted here https://factorial-io.github.io/entity_scaffolder/.